 The international network for galactosemia – GalNet – was established in 2012.
-It includes professionals from 17 European countries, namely Austria, Belgium, Bulgaria, Croatia, Czech Republic, Estonia, France, Germany, Greece, Ireland, Italy, Lithuania, Netherlands, United Kingdom, Portugal, Spain and Switzerland, as well as Israel, the United States and Australia.
+It includes professionals from 18 European countries, namely Austria, Belgium, Bulgaria, Croatia, Czech Republic, Estonia, France, Germany, Greece, Ireland, Italy, Lithuania, Netherlands, Poland, Portugal, Spain, Switzerland and the United Kingdom, as well as Israel, the United States and Australia.
 The GalNet was founded with the great support of the European Galactosemia Society.

 The GalNet focuses on the advancement of research, diagnosis, treatment and follow-up care of galactosemic patients by close collaboration among the various stakeholders, clinicians, researchers, nutritionists, and patients and families.